Today's Tin Price in India — July 16, 2026

-As of May 31, 2026, Tin is trading at Five Rupees per gram across India.
-The 10-gram rate stands at Forty Eight Rupees, and 100 grams costs Four Hundred and Seventy Seven Rupees.
+As of July 16, 2026, Tin is trading at Four Thousand Six Hundred and Twelve Rupees per kilogram across India.
+The per-gram rate stands at Five Rupees, and 100 kilograms costs Four Lakh Sixty One Thousand One Hundred and Fifty Five Rupees.

 10-Day Price Trend